GnikDroy/gutenberg_api/gutenberg_api/DOCS.md

 The endpoints can be used to **list** and to **view details** of an item.

-For list of items, pagination applies.
+Pagination applies for viewing the list of items.
 For instance, to view the list of Books.

 ```python
 GET /api/book/